Resuscitating/asm/README.md

 import asm; __asm__(globals());
 ```

-and then just use assembly
+and then just write assembly

 if you want to know how the instructions work, read __init__.py, I'm to lazy to write docs